SellCarAdvisor is reader-supported, when you sign up through links on this post, we may receive compensation at no extra cost to you. How We Work.

 What happens to my junk car after I sell it?

 That depends on the buyer.
 Junkyards typically crush the car and sell the metal to scrap processors.
-Parts recyclers dismantle vehicles and sell valuable components like engines, transmissions, and catalytic converters.

 Online buyers often resell cars to wholesalers who export them to other countries, especially if they’re still drivable.